tEcohabitats/tEcohabitat-One_DocsOLD/tEcohabitat-One_RequirementsDraft.md

 ## 4. Conclusion

-tEcoHabitat is not just a building — it is a **living system**.
+tEcoHabitat-One is not just a building — it is a **living system**.
 This requirements specification sets the foundation, while recognizing that many aspects must be **collaboratively refined** with experts, volunteers, and innovators.
 The ultimate goal is to design **a blueprint for future living** that protects both humanity and nature.

 ![This is an alt text.](/assets/Habitat3esquema.png "This is a sample image.")